 follow queuing instructions.

-Visit Highways England's webpages for information on Operation Brock and it's current status.
+Visit National Highways webpages for information on Operation Brock and it's current status.

 There are welfare facilities for heavy goods drivers at government-managed Inland Border sites across the county.
 There are also dedicated lorry parks at the following Kent locations and we encourage HGV drivers to make use of these facilities to purchase food and water: